nullprc/VN-Discord-Presence/README.md

 so i got tired of using random generic rich presence tools for visual novels that either pull broken metadata or require steam/steamgriddb setup, so i made this.

-detects running processes on your PC and displays them on your Discord Rich Presence with the real visual novel title, its cover art, and a "View on VNDB" button — all sourced from VNDB (free, VN-specific, and with correct titles and covers for virtually any VN out there).

 ## what it actually does